 What, after all, is Apollos?
 And what is Paul?
 Only servants, through whom you came to believe—as the Lord has assigned to each his task.
 I planted the seed, Apollos watered it, but God has been making it grow.
 So neither the one who plants nor the one who waters is anything, but only God, who makes things grow.
 (1 Corinthians 3:3-8)

-I saw the same thing with Mark Driscoll years ago.
-It was painful for his followers, watching him finally and unquestionably fall from grace.
-But some continued to shrug off his mistakes.
+It was painful for Mark Driscoll’s followers to watch him finally and unquestionably fall from grace.
+But some kept trying to shrug it off.
 They performed mental gymnastics to excuse glaring and grievous sins.
-And while I couldn’t agree with them, I understood.
-God had worked through him, and they feared losing the unique truths he’d shared.
+And while I couldn’t agree, I understood.
+Though his victims deserved justice and he had to go, God had worked through him, and people feared losing the unique truths he’d shared.

 For many years, it was hard to look into my own heart and see this fear.
-But as I got older and better at honestly dissecting my motives, and as human teachers continue to fall from grace like maple leaves in October, I realized this: I cannot be tied to human teachers.
+But as human teachers kept falling like October leaves (C.J.
+Mahaney, Bill Hybels, James MacDonald), I realized I cannot be tied to human teachers.
 They will err.
 They will fall short.
 And they will never be Jesus himself.

-If John Eldredge ever “evolves” some position into a truly un-Scriptural heresy, I stand ready to denounce him.
-I must.
+If Eldredge ever “evolves” some position into an actual heresy, I must stand ready to denounce him.
 Utterly.
 Swiftly.
 Without apology.
-There are loyalties higher than to a human author, like the truth of Scripture.
 Why do I fear the sullying of a human leader anyway?
-The Lord, not John Eldredge, is my shepherd.
+The Lord is my shepherd.
 It is because of Jesus, not any of his followers, that I shall never be in want.
-Everything that’s been accomplished in my life really came from God.
-None of his apparatuses deserve adoration; only he does.

-When people knock Steven Furtick, another preacher I enjoy, for buying a million-dollar house or sharing a stage with less savory figures, I can, by the grace of God, accept it.
+This truth frees us up to hold power players accountable.
+When people knock Steven Furtick, another preacher I enjoy, for buying a million-dollar house or sharing stages with less savory figures, I can accept it.
 “Yeah.
 I wish he’d knock that off.”
-Beth Moore is another favorite target of criticism.
-I found myself incensed on her behalf, knowing the good she has done for believing women.
-Once again I had to stuff my indignation and ask, am I clinging to human heroes?
-Or do I recognize God as the true mover of everything good in my soul?
-(In the end, there wasn’t much to the attack on Moore – just your typical discernment blogger who denounces conversational prayer and doesn’t trust any teacher not named John MacArthur.)
+The objectivity is difficult, but necessary.
+I’ve sometimes found myself incensed on behalf of Beth Moore (another frequent target), knowing the good she’s done for women.
+But I remember to stuff my indignation and ask, am I clinging to human heroes?
+Or do I recognize God as the true mover of everything good?
+(Ultimately, there isn’t much to attacks on Moore – just discernment bloggers who denounce conversational prayer and distrust any teacher not named John MacArthur.)

-Paul has a choice word for those of us who play the “teacher comparison” games: worldly.
-Jealousy and quarreling.
+Paul has labels for those who play comparison games: worldly.
+Jealous and quarreling.
 “Mere human beings”.